-32 Includes BC, Alberta, Washington, Oregon, Nevada and Idaho.
+&lt;sup>32 Includes BC, Alberta, Washington, Oregon, Nevada and Idaho.

-33 On October 13, 2018 the T-South Incident transitioned out of Mutual Aid and back into commercial business operations with transactions and nominations restored on the Westcoast system.
+&lt;sup>33 On October 13, 2018 the T-South Incident transitioned out of Mutual Aid and back into commercial business operations with transactions and nominations restored on the Westcoast system.
 Despite this return to commercial business operations, the event continued to challenge FEI and the region through the remainder of the 2018/19 winter and until Westcoast lifted its Force Majeure on December 2, 2019.

-3 As depicted in Figure 3-7 above, demand on FEI's system was met using a combination of 4 resources.
-Even as mutual aid began flowing gas northward into FEI's system (which, as described later, was only possible due to particular system conditions in the US Pacific 5 6 Northwest), LNG storage continued to play a significant role in the supply-demand balance as depicted in Figure 3-8 below.
-Due to low Vancouver Island load associated with mild 7 temperatures, FEI's Mt.
-Hayes LNG facility was able to supply approximately the of the 8

-9 load on FEI's system
+As depicted in Figure 3-7 above, demand on FEI's system was met using a combination of resources.
+Even as mutual aid began flowing gas northward into FEI's system (which, as described later, was only possible due to particular system conditions in the US Pacific Northwest), LNG storage continued to play a significant role in the supply-demand balance as depicted in Figure 3-8 below.
+Due to low Vancouver Island load associated with mild temperatures, FEI's Mt.
+Hayes LNG facility was able to supply approximately Exercise of the load on FEI's system during this critical period of October 10, 2018.